 The Denyers of Godalming and the Triggs of Dorking in Surrey

 Jane Denyer above was daughter of George Denyer, a mercer, and Elizabeth Trigg.
 Jane and her husband received a legacy from Uncle Trigg.
 It is now known that this was John Trigg of Southwark, brother of Elizabeth.
-Using mainly wills as a source, it is now known that Elizabeth Trigg was daughter of Henry Trigg and Jane.
+Using mainly wills as a source, it is now known that Elizabeth Trigg was daughter of Henry Trigg and Jane nee Constable.
 Henry was a tallow chandler of Dorking, as were all known ancestors.
 Both Henry and Jane left wills, as did John Trigg’s wife Joan née Hunt.
 Henry Trigg’s parents were Edward Trigg and Elizabeth, who remarried John Bothell in 1629 (after Elizabeth's death).
 There was also three chancery dispute between the Denyers and Triggs over Henry junior’s will.
+The Constable family were from Ockley, and Jane Constable's parents were Thomas and Margaret nee Margesson.
 George Denyer’s parents were Henry Denyer, a maltster and Jane Bicknall.
 They married at St Andrew Hubbard, Eastcheap in London in 1637 by licence.
 Henry was son of Nicholas Denyer, a maltman, and Jane Chitty (another Chitty!), who married in Godalming in 1592.
 And Nicholas seems to be the son of George Denyer, who died in 1608.

 The Varndens of Chertsey in Surrey